-Timing for each Description of teaching and learning activity Generic competences and step The learners in pairs read the case study and answer the questions asked.
+Timing for each Timing for each Description of teaching and learning activity Generic competences and step The learners in pairs read the case study and answer the questions asked.
 The learners are able ns asked.
-The learners are able cross-cutting issues to be 2 to identify a method of field data collection.
-In groups of three, the learners carry out Internet research on methods of data collection highlighting their advantages and disadvantages. the learners carry out Internet tages and disadvantages. addressed Teacher activities Learner activities Introduction 6 mins -Ask a group of learners to give an overview of the previous lesson. -Answering the questions asked by the teacher -Critical thinking and problem solving skills (answering, questioning, maninulating) -weigh the answers given by the reamers and give the appropriate lesson title. -rearriers take notes -Predict the day's lesson -Cooperation (through group work.) -Communication skills including listening; (discussion, brainstorming, class presentations.)
-Development of the lesson 30 mins Put the learners in pairs based on the requirements of inclusive education and guide them to read the case study on page 3 of the Student's Book.
-Make printouts of the case study and give them to the learners to use first before reading from the textbook.
-Allow them time to do the activity.
-After the activity, allow the members of the class to make brief presentations on their findings in class.
-Allow other members to comment on the other presentations.
-In groups of three, guide the learners to research on the Internet and other geographical sources on the methods of data collection.
-Allow the learners time to make presentations of the learners to research on the Internet and other geographical sources on the methods of data collection.
-Allow the learners time to make presentations of their findings in a question and answer session.
-Special Education Needs Cases (SEN) Work closely with groups which contain the SEN cases and guide them towards finding answers to the questions on their -Listening -Taking notes - Answering and questioning Special Education Needs (SEN) -Ask questions in a language that is best understood by the learners with speech and communication difficulties. -Ask their group members for clarification on concepts that they might not have well understood. -The group with the learners with the physical disabilities should be placed at the front of the class. -Critical thinking and problem solving skills (answering and questioning.) -Cooperation (through group work.) -Communication skills including listening; (discussion, class presentation, debating.) -Environment, climate change and sustainability (through observing the geographical aspects that need to be conserved and protected.) own.
+The learners are able cross-cutting issues to be to identify a method of field data collection.
+In groups of three, the learners carry out Internet research on methods of data collection highlighting their advantages and disadvantages. the learners carry out Internet tages and disadvantages. addressed Teacher activities Learner activities Introduction 6 mins -Ask a group of learners to give an overview of the previous lesson. -Answering the questions asked by the teacher -Critical thinking and problem solving skills (answering, questioning, -Weigh the answers given by the learners and give the appropriate lesson title. -Learners take notes -Predict the day's lesson manipulating.) -Cooperation (through group work.) -Communication skills including listening; (discussion, brainstorming, class presentations.)
+Development of the lesson 30 mins -Put the learners in pairs based on the requirements of inclusive education and guide them to read the case study on page 3 of the Student's Book. -Make printouts of the case study and give them to the learners to use first before reading from the textbook. -Allow them time to do the activity. -After the activity, allow the members of the class to make brief presentations on their findings in class. -Allow other members to comment on the other presentations. -In groups of three, guide the learners to research on the Internet and other geographical sources on the methods of data collection. -Allow the learners time to make presentations of their findings in a question and answer session.
+Special Education Needs Cases (SEN) -Work closely with groups which contain the SEN cases and guide them towards finding answers to the questions on their -Listening -Taking notes - Answering and questioning Special Education Needs (SEN) -Ask questions in a language that is best understood by the learners with speech and communication difficultiesAsk their group members for clarification on concepts that they might not have well understoodThe group with the learners with the physical disabilities should be placed at the front of the class. -Critical thinking and problem solving skills (answering and questioning.) -Cooperation (through group work.) -Communication skills including listening; (discussion, class presentation, debating.) -Environment, climate change and sustainability (through observing the geographical aspects that need to be conserved and protected.)